Contrast-Security-OSS/docs/content/installation/setup/installation/InstallingContrast.md

 ## Log In to Contrast

-You can find the login page to the Contrast application located at ***/Contrast***.
-The first time the Contrast application starts after installation, there are two users that are able to log into the user interface with password `default1!`.
+You can find the login page to the Contrast application at ***/Contrast***.
+The first time the Contrast application starts after installation, there are two users that can log into the user interface:

 * **Default Username:** Your Hub Username
 * **Your SuperAdmin username:** contrast_superadmin@your-email-domain.com

-* **Default User and SuperAdmin password:** default1!
+The default password for both users is **default1!**.

-***Contrast recommends that you change both passwords after you've installed and configured the application.***
+> **Note:** Contrast recommends that you change both passwords after you install and configure the application.

 ## More Information